corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

 You may need to use the new `TestCordapp` API when testing with the node driver or mock network, especially if you decide to keep using the pre-Corda 4 `FinalityFlow` API.
-The previous method of pulling CorDapps into your tests (using the `cordappPackages` parameter) does not honour CorDapp versioning.
+The previous method of pulling CorDapps into your tests using the `cordappPackages` parameter, does not honour CorDapp versioning.
-The new API `TestCordapp.findCordapp()` discovers the CorDapps that contain the provided packages by scanning the classpath, so you have to ensure that the classpath the tests are running under contains either the CorDapp `.jar` or (if using Gradle) the relevant Gradle sub-project.
+The new API `TestCordapp.findCordapp()` discovers the CorDapps that contain the provided packages by scanning the classpath.
+Therefore, you have to ensure that the classpath the tests are running under contains either the CorDapp `.jar` or (if using Gradle) the relevant Gradle sub-project.
 In the first case, the versioning information in the CorDapp `.jar` file will be maintained.
 In the second case, the versioning information will be retrieved from the Gradle `cordapp` task.
 For example, if you are using `MockNetwork` for your tests, change the following code: